s6hib/Chore-Tracker-API/v2_manual_test_results.md

 workflow 2.
 Sarah Tracks Roommate Productivity and Adds Lisa

 Sarah wants to see how her roommates have managed their chores over the past month.
 She calls GET /chores/history with a date range covering the last 30 days.
 The API responds with a list of completed chores, including the title, the person who completed it, and the date of completion.
-Sarah notices that Jake vacuumed the living room on the 5th, and Billy cleaned the kitchen on the 12th.
+Sarah notices that Sue mopped the floors on the 27th, and Antony washed dished on the 27th.

 To help share the workload, Sarah adds a new roommate, Lisa.
 She calls POST /roommates with Lisa’s first name, last name, and an initial chore assignment: "Take out trash."
 The system creates Lisa’s profile, and she’s now part of the household chore management.